Élie Faure

-He is the author of History of Art, considered a historiographical pillar in the discipline.
+He was called "the greatest art critic of the 1920s and 30s".
+He is the author of the History of Art, considered a historiographical pillar in the discipline.

 Biography

 Youth and Training

 Élie Faure was the son of Pierre Faure, a merchant, and Zéline Reclus.
-He was very close to two of his uncles, namely the geographer and anarchist activist Élisée Reclus and the ethnologist Élie Reclus.
-In 1888, he joined his brothers Léonce and Jean-Louis in Paris and enrolled at the Lycée Henri-IV, where he had as classmates in philosophy class Léon Blum, R. Berthelot, Gustave Hervé and Louis Laloy.
+He was close to two of his uncles, namely the geographer and anarchist activist Élisée Reclus and the ethnologist Élie Reclus.
+In 1888, he joined his brothers Léonce and Jean-Louis in Paris and enrolled at the Lycée Henri-IV, where he had as classmates in philosophy class Léon Blum, R. Berthelot, Gustave Hervé, and Louis Laloy.

 Passionate about painting, he often visited the Louvre and immersed himself in the works of his philosophy teacher, Henri Bergson.

 With his baccalaureate in hand, he enrolled in the faculty of medicine and began practicing in working-class neighborhoods in Paris.
 He worked as an anesthesiologist and specialized in embalming with his brother Jean-Louis, a surgeon and gynecologist.
 Nevertheless, he continued to attend exhibitions and regularly visited workshops of painters and sculptors.

 On 7 April 1896, he married Suzanne Gilard, daughter of the pastor of Eynesse.
-Together, they had a daughter, Elisabeth, whom his friend, the painter Eugène Carrière, sketched in 1902.
-On May 3, 1899, Élie Faure presented his doctoral thesis in medicine which dealt with an innovative treatment for lupus.
+They had a daughter, Elisabeth, whom his friend, the painter Eugène Carrière, sketched in 1902.
+On May 3, 1899, Élie Faure presented his doctoral thesis in medicine, which dealt with an innovative treatment for lupus.

-He also publicly engaged in political battles of the time, taking sides with Dreyfus and participating in socialist movements.
+He also engaged in political battles of the time, siding with Dreyfus and participating in socialist movements.